Arbitration is a well and long-established dispute resolution method in Germany. Arbitration, both institutional and ad hoc, is widespread.

 In general, tribunals are also allowed to rely on their own knowledge in determining the relevant facts, as arbitrators are chosen for their expertise.
 Unless the parties agreed otherwise, the arbitral tribunal may appoint experts to draft reports regarding specific factual questions of the case.
 The tribunal may also ask the parties to provide the experts with the information – ie, documents or objects – they might need to evaluate such questions.
 If one party does not meet this request, the arbitral tribunal may draw negative inferences.

 The ZPO does not provide any specific rules of evidence for arbitration proceedings nor is the arbitral tribunal bound by the rules of evidence that apply to state courts.
 Nevertheless, the arbitral tribunal has to comply with the rules of evidence according to the ordre public, especially the parties’ right to be heard and the opportunity for each to present its case.
 If the latter standard is not met, the arbitral award can be set aside by a state court (see 11.1 Grounds for Appeal).

-In the absence of an agreement between the parties, arbitral tribunals will regularly be guided by the "soft law", such as the IBA Rules, or will declare them as binding.
-The new Prague Rules (Prague Rules on the Efficient Conduct of Proceedings in International Proceedings) have not yet taken a dominant role in active proceedings.
+In the absence of an agreement between the parties, arbitral tribunals will regularly be guided by the "soft law", such as the IBA Rules and/or the Prague Rules.

 It should be noted that under the DIS Rules, the arbitral tribunal will not be bound by the evidence offered by the parties.
 Rather it has the right to appoint experts, examine fact witnesses other than those called by the parties on its own initiative and order any party to produce or make available any documents or electronically stored data (Article 28.2 DIS Rules).